-To validate our model results we compare them with ERA5 reanalysis from 1950 to 2021.
-A threshold of 0.9K in the NINO3.4 region was used to composite large ENSO events in the reanalysis, resulting in 13 El Niño and 16 La Niña events (all years listed in Supplementary Table 1).
-When comparing the model results to ERA5 the main differences occurred for the HF and stratospheric ENSO response.
-ERA5 exhibits more variability throughout winter which is not present in the model.
-However, our tests suggested that sampling errors in the reanalysis (see Supplementary figure 2) may be the reason for the difference.
-Note that in order to simplify comparison between model experiments we applied a simple constant ENSO SST forcing in all model runs, which is not an optimal approach for comparison with observations.
+To validate our model results, we compare them with ERA5 reanalysis from 1950 to 2021.
+A threshold of 0.9 K in the NINO3.4 region was used to composite large ENSO events in the reanalysis, resulting in 13 El Niño and 16 La Niña events (all years listed in Table S1).
+When comparing the model results to ERA5, the main differences occurred for the HF and stratospheric ENSO response.
+ERA5 exhibits more variability throughout winter, which is not present in the model.
+However, our tests suggested that sampling errors in the reanalysis (see Fig. S2) may be the reason for the difference.
+Note that in order to simplify comparison between model experiments, we applied a simple constant ENSO SST forcing in all model runs, which is not an optimal approach for comparison with observations.
 A more realistic experimental setup would be better suited to examine the differences with observed teleconnections.
-Also, we note that despite the variability of the stratospheric response in ERA5, the observed NAO response was more similar to the model, which again points to dominant role of tropospheric teleconnections for strong El Niño events.
+Also, we note that despite the variability of the stratospheric response in ERA5, the observed NAO response was more similar to the model, which again points to a dominant role of tropospheric teleconnections for strong El Niño events.

-Although one motivation behind artificially bias correcting the model was to investigate how the response to various forcings might improve if the biases were reduced, it should be noted that the ECHAM atmospheric model has already been shown to have a realistic response to an ENSO forcing (Manzini et al. 2006, Cagnazzo and Manzini, 2009).
+Although one motivation behind artificially bias correcting the model was to investigate how the response to various forcings might improve if the biases were reduced, it should be noted that the ECHAM atmospheric model has already been shown to have a realistic response to an ENSO forcing (Manzini et al. 2006; Cagnazzo and Manzini, 2009).
 The ENSO teleconnection, the Siberian snow-polar vortex connection investigated in Tyrrell et al. (2020), and the QBO teleconnection investigated in Karpechko et al. (2021) are all relevant to seasonal forecasting, but the bias correction technique is unlikely to be used for operational forecasting.
-Hence, for these experiments the bias corrections are a tool that is used not necessarily to improve the response relative to observations, but rather to explore the sensitivity of the response to climatological biases.
-It was interesting to find that response of the Aleutian low and the stratospheric polar vortex was not affected by the climatological biases that we reduced.
-These two features are important in the ENSO-to-Europe teleconnection and had large reductions in bias due to the corrections.
-These features are also both forced by planetary waves; horizontally propagating waves from anomalous convection in the tropical Pacific, or vertically propagating waves from the northern hemisphere troposphere to the stratosphere.
-Hence, model biases in the depth of the Aleutian low, or the magnitude of the polar vortex winds, do not appear to strongly affect their response to wave forcing.
+Hence, for these experiments the bias corrections are a tool that is used not necessarily to improve the response relative to observations but rather to explore the sensitivity of the response to climatological biases.